The best Maya ruins to visit, My personal Top 12

 For more info on Yaxchilán & Bonampak: Tips & Impressions, go to: Yaxchilán & Bonampak at #2

-At #3: the Maya ruins of Tikal, Guatemala
+At #3: The Maya ruins of Tikal, Guatemala

 Although I initially missed the artistic embellishment of other Mayan ruins – like those of Copán & Palenque – I learned to appreciate Tikal little by little.